 So that's one of the things that we've been thinking about.

-But the main thing is to actually do the experiment itself.
+But the main thing is to actually do the experiments itself.

 And once again, this is where the public gets a lot of their ideas about these things from science fiction movies.

-I mean, it sounds simple, you know, that you smash particles together, and if they get enough energy, then it might create this Higgs particle.
+I mean, that sounds simple, you know, that you smash particles together, they get enough energy that it might create this Higgs particle.

 And so you don't have to see the particle directly.